jonathanonglq/govt-grant-api/README.md

 ## Installation ##

-The API is built using Python and Flask (using Flask-SQLAlchemy as the ORM), and requires the following libraries:
+The API is built using Python and Flask (using Flask-SQLAlchemy as the ORM), and requires the following libraries to be installed:

 ```
 pip install Flask